 - A touchstone for Indigenous peoples and communities to engage with Western through ongoing community engagement and knowledge mobilization activities;

-- A place of connectivity among all people at Western who share a common interest in advancing Indigenization, decolonization, and reconciliation -fostering a sense of community across diversity.
+- A place of connectivity among all people at Western who share a common interest in advancing Indigenization, decolonization, and reconciliation - fostering a sense of community around diversity.